How Afghanistan's fairytale cricket journey started in Dubai

 Afghan cricket went from strength to strength, making their T20 World Cup debut in 2010 before making their first appearance at the ODI World Cup in 2015.

-Three years later, Afghanistan made their Test debut in a one-match against India in Bangalore.
+Three years later, Afghanistan made their Test debut in a one-off match against India in Bangalore.

 Now their players ply their trade in the world’s best T20 leagues, including the cash-rich Indian Premier League (IPL).